push-protocol/push-website/blog/2024-03-21-push-channel-of-the-week/index.md

 ---
 slug: push-channel-of-the-week
-title: "Announcing Push Channel of the Week 🏆"
+title: 'Announcing Push Channel of the Week 🏆'
 authors: [push]
-image: "./cover-image.webp"
+image: './cover-image.webp'
-description: "Announcing Push Channel of the Week 🏆"
+description: 'Announcing Push Channel of the Week 🏆'
 text: "Push Fam, It's time to recognize some of the most impactful channels trusted by our subscribers globally.
 With that, we're thrilled to announce - Push Channel of the Week!"
 tags: [Push Protocol, Web3, Blockchain Technology]
 ---

 ![Cover Image of Push Channel of the Week!🏆](./cover-image.webp)

 <!--truncate-->

 Push Fam, It's time to recognize some of the most impactful channels trusted by our subscribers globally.
 With that, we're thrilled to announce - **Push Channel of the Week!🏆**.

 With more than **175,000** active subscribers and **70 Million** notifications delivered, the Push Channel of the Week initiative is designed to acknowledge the trust users place in our diverse range of channels by spotlighting the most active, engaging, impactful, and consistent channel.